haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   Without a common spanning tree.

 ### 1.2.
 Normative Content and Precedence
+  The bulk of the normative metarial in this specification appears in 1 through 4.

 ### 1.3.
 Terminology and Notation in This Document
+  "TRILL/RBridge/Rbridge"

+  "link/simple link/port/physical port"

+  "campus/RBridge campus/spanning tree[classic/rapid]"

+  "IETF bit ordering"

 ### 1.4.
 Categories of Layer 2 Frames
+  In this document, Layer 2 frames are divided into five categories:
+  * Layer 2 control frames (such as Bridge PDUs (BPDUs))
+  * native frames (non-TRILL-encapsulated data frames)
+  * TRILL Data frames (TRILL-encapsulated data frames)
+  * TRILL control frames
+  * TRILL other frames

+  The way these five types of frames are distinguished is as following:
+  * Layer 2 control frames are those with **a multicast destination address in the range 01-80-C2-00-00-00 to 01-80-C2-00-00-0F or equal to 01-80-C2-00-00-21**.
+RBridges must not encapsulate and forward such frames, though they MAY, unless otherwise specified in this document, perform the Layer

 ### 1.5.
 Acronyms

 ## 2. RBridges